zb8c5ek/Prior-Depth-Anything/README.md

 ![comparison](assets/comparison.jpg)

 ## News
 - **2025-05-21:** We provide one more way to input your own geometric prior.
-(To minimize changes, we use "geometric" to represent the geometric prior in our code.)
+(To minimize code changes, we use "geometric" to represent the geometric prior.)
 - **2025-05-15:** We released [Paper](https://arxiv.org/pdf/2505.10565), [Project Page](https://prior-depth-anything.github.io/), [Code](https://github.com/SpatialVision/Prior-Depth-Anything) and [Models](https://huggingface.co/Rain729/Prior-Depth-Anything)

 ## Pretrained Models